What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 L’artista dipinge un quadro.

-The artist paints a painting.
+The artist paints a picture.

 Italian feminine nouns ending in -ione